mm80843/T3.5/docs/Benef/PBN__Benef_191.md

 # __Decreased mortality__

-## Name of the Benefit

-Reduction in mortality rates due to improved air quality, leading to better health outcomes

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from increased property value and demand.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_196.md)